Election Process

 Professional Committee Appointees

 Professional Committee Appointees are registrants who apply to sit on Committees and are not elected to the Board of Directors.
-The College will begin recruiting practitioners who wish to be considered for appointment as a professional committee appointee in June and details will follow.
+The College recruits in June when there are committee vacancies.

 Lay Committee Appointees

 Lay Committee Appointees are non-registrants who apply to sit on Committees and are not elected or appointed to the Board of Directors.
-The College will begin recruiting those who wish to be considered for appointment as a lay committee appointee in June and details will follow.
+The College recruits in June when there are committee vacancies.